Jennifer Lopez, Alex Rodriguez Relationship Heats Up, Meets Her Mom In NYC

-Jennifer Lopez and Alex Rodriguez were spotted out in New York City.
-The singer introduced her new athlete boyfriend to her mother as their relationship heats up.
+Jennifer Lopez and Alex Rodriguez were recently spotted out in New York City.
+The singer introduced her new athlete boyfriend to her mother as their relationship continues to heat up.

 Jennifer Lopez and Alex Rodriguez must be getting pretty serious.
-The singer had already been reported to have introduced her two nine-year-old twins to the former Yankees player, she has met his sister, and now the singer and her new boyfriend spent time with her mother over the weekend.
+The singer had already been reported to have introduced her two 9-year-old twins to the former Yankees player, she has met his sister, and now the singer and her new boyfriend spent time with her mother over the weekend.

-Lets have a Picnic!!! #momlife #mamaandsontime #LOVE ????: by Maximilian
+Lets have a Picnic!!! #momlife #mamaandsontime #LOVE????: by Maximilian

 A post shared by Jennifer Lopez (@jlo) on